The end of a Relationship

 By the time that the announcement is made it is usually too late to salvage the relationship although if it has been discussed before it is possible to consider counselling.

 The commonly accepted pattern of emotional progress is grief, shock, denial, anger, hatred and then acceptance.
 There are counsellors available to help you through these stages.
 How long it takes to move from one stage to another is different for each person.
 There can be three elements which need to be dealt with: The termination of the relationship itself, children and finances.

 Whilst the criteria upon which all matters are dealt with are the same there are various processes, some of which are less confrontational then others.
-These are:- Agreement, Mediation, Collaborative Law; Divorce with Dignity, Court proceedings.
+These are:- Agreement, Mediation, Collaborative Law; negotiations via solicitors, Court proceedings.

 When parties who are married wish to separate there are a number of levels of separation.
 There is no such thing as a ‘legal separation’ you either live together or take one of the following courses of action.

 Where both parties agree on what they are going to do and separate without making any formal arrangements.
 This might suit some people where, for instance, there is no pressure to get divorced and where neither party have plans to remarry.
 Pensions and joint assets will devolve as if the parties were still living together unless alternative arrangements are made.
 The drawback is that circumstances can change.
 Both parties will have developed new lives with new assets and liabilities.
 A court will deal with it on the basis of the assets which exist at the time when it comes before the court.
 It is very difficult for a Judge to look at the position several years on.
 The outcome can be extremely variable and definitely uncertain.